rebelsky/csc151/outlines/summaries/turtle-graphics.md

-We explore another imperative model of images, <emphasis>turtle graphics</emphasis>.
+We explore another imperative model of images, *turtle graphics*.
 In this model, we give drawing expressions to robotic turtles.